4th Super Robot Wars: Development

 According to a 2021 interview with Takanobu Terada, a long-time Super Robot Wars producer, Super Robot Wars F for the Saturn was made partially to get the lucrative Evangelion license.
 Banpresto had been unable to acquire the license before, but Sega was a main sponsor for the show.
 Persistence in asking and the game being on Saturn helped ensure F was able to get the Eva rights.

 According to Terada, the split of the Saturn version into F and F Final was not planned.
 Rather, Banpresto had a hard ship date to hit that could not be moved, but the game was the team's first experience programming for the Saturn.
 It became clear late in development that the game wasn't finished yet.
 The result was splitting the game into two, and adding a "preview" flash-forward mission of Final to F so that robots featured on the cover who did not appear in the first half of the game could appear at least somewhere in F. Despite some bugs that crept into the published versions due to the time crunch, Terada said it ultimately worked out; he said that the president of Winkysoft told him that the company would have closed and run out of money had Terada not suggested splitting the game.

+On August 24, 2026, a fan translation of the Super Famicom version was released by Aeon Genesis Translations.